JetBrains/teamcity-documentation/topics/managing-roles-and-permissions.md

 Can customize general settings of a project and settings of build configurations, assign roles to the project users, create subprojects, change a user's VCS username in the project without adding the permission to modify user profile and roles.
 Has all the [Project Developer's](#project-developer) permissions.

+Project administrators can assign roles and modify groups that correspond only to projects they administer.
+For example, a project A administrator can neither grant users any roles for project B, nor add them to a group with project B-specific permissions; only a project B administrator (or system administrator) can do that.

 With the enabled "_Change user / group notification rules in project_" permission, can edit notification rules for users and user groups assigned to their projects.

 </td></tr><tr>